 Most big department stores and restaurants in major cities will take U.S. credit cards, and these cards give you the best exchange rate.

 Be sure to memorize your 4-digit personal identification number (PIN) to use your bank card.
 Plus, check with your bank or credit card issuer to make sure your card is compatible with international ATMs.
 If you don’t already have a PIN number for your credit card, you’ll have to call to get one.

 Please note: ATM cards will not work in Cuba and may not work in Japan.
 Participants should bring cash and exchange on arrival or bring local currency.

 It is customary to tip your full-time ACIS Tour Manager a minimum of $6 per person per day and your Touring Bus Driver $4 per person per day for a job well done.
 For ACIS USA/ACIS Visit Canada trips within the U.S. or to Canada, the customary tipping amount is $3 per person per day for the tour manager and $3 per person per day for the bus driver.
 Additional tips for outstanding service are always appreciated, but never required.
 Since spending money tends to run low at the end of the trip, group leaders will often collect the minimum standard tips before you depart to keep them safe.

 - Your common sense will take you a long way.

 - Keep your money, passport and other valuables in a hotel safe when available.

 - Use a money belt or neck pouch for carrying money.
 Strap purses and cameras diagonally across, not over, your shoulder and preferably under your clothing.

 - It is a good idea to leave expensive cameras, fancy sound equipment and jewelry at home.

-- In the event that valuables are lost, you must have a police report to be covered by the Ultimate Protection Plan and the Comprehensive Protection Plan.
+- In the event that valuables are lost, you must have a police report to be covered by the Ultimate-Plus Protection Plan and the Ultimate Protection Plan.